 And bit by bit, I started feeling like myself again.
 My creativity started to come back, I worked on some projects around the house, and I was once again enjoying the company of my daughter.

 Now, coming up on two years since I hit bottom, I've embraced real change in my life and my work.
 My wife and I are both happily self-employed – she's running her own private couples counseling practice, and I'm helping creative entrepreneurs grow meaningful businesses.
 We both spend more time with each other, and with our daughter, and our stress levels are way down.
-I'm even creating a free email course in finding more meaning and happiness at work.
 I think I'm more balanced, and I understand more about what I truly care about than I ever did before.